M. K. Muthu

+Muthuvel Karunanidhi Muthu (14 January 1948 – 19 July 2025) was an Indian actor, playback singer and politician.

+Life and career

-M. K. Muthu is an Indian actor, singer and politician.
-Muthu is the eldest son of late former Tamil Nadu chief minister M. Karunanidhi and his first wife Padmavathi, sister of actor-singer Chidambaram S. Jayaraman.
-According to the internal evidence provided by Karunanidhi, in the 1st volume of his autobiography, Muthu's birth probably took place on January 14, 1948, Muthu's mother Padmavathi had died at the age of 20, soon after giving birth to Muthu, due to accelerated tuberculosis fever.
+Muthu was born on 14 January 1948, as the eldest son of former Tamil Nadu chief minister M. Karunanidhi and his first wife, Padmavathi, sister of actor-singer Chidambaram S. Jayaraman.
+According to the internal evidence provided by Karunanidhi, in the first volume of his autobiography, Muthu's mother died at the age of 20, soon after giving birth to him, as a result of accelerated tuberculosis.